dknelson9876/dknelson9876.github.io/content/linux/nixos-beginnings.md

 ---
 Title: Getting started with NixOS
 Date: 2024-04-21
+Modified: 2024-06-06
 Tags: linux, nixos
 slug: nixos-beginnings
 Summary: With the impending threat of Windows 10 EOL, I want to go back to daily driving Linux.
 ---

 ## NixOS

+> Update: After facing several issues while trying to install some packages from the stable branch and others from the unstable branch of nix-pkgs, I've switched to Fedora.
+After a couple weeks with KDE, I've also started using i3, and it's been good so far.

 After having some keyboard issues with several install attempts in a row of several versions of Ubuntu, I gave up on it.
 I decided that it was finally time for me to try a different distro, and I've heard a lot about NixOS recently, so I figured I'd give it a try.
 There was only two small hiccups that I ran into: